-However, much as with the previous expiration of the SEPTEMBER BUND FUTURE, the SEPTEMBER T-NOTE FUTURE expires today with a critical twist.
-The DECEMBER T-NOTE FUTURE is trading at a bit more than a half point premium, and is back up into the significant 130-00/129-16 congestion.
+However, much as with the previous expiration of the SEPTEMBER BUND FUTURE, the more recent SEPTEMBER T-NOTE FUTURE expiration was a critical test.
+The DECEMBER T-NOTE FUTURE was trading at a bit more than a half point premium, and was back up into the significant

+130-00/129-16 congestion.

 Its ability to push back above that area seems well-calibrated with the significant decision in the BUND.
-Also note on the chart that the less aggressive T-NOTE up trend also leaves broader current trend channel support into prominent 128-00 area historic and recent congestion.
+Also note on the chart that the less aggressive T-NOTE up trend also leaves broader current trend channel support into prominent low 128-00 area historic and recent congestion that has not so far even been tested prior to the rally resumption.